ratishoberoi/spur-ai-chat/README.md

 Generate the Prisma client

-4️⃣ Start Backend
+4️⃣ Start the Backend
 bash
 Copy code
 npm run dev
-Backend runs at:
+Backend will run at:

 arduino
 Copy code
 http://localhost:4000
 5️⃣ Frontend Setup
-Open a new terminal:
+Open a new terminal window:

 bash
 Copy code
 cd frontend
 npm install
 npm run dev
-Frontend runs at:
+Frontend will run at:

 arduino
 Copy code
 http://localhost:5173
+You can now chat end-to-end locally.

 🔌 Backend API Endpoints (Verification & Testing)
 The backend is an API-only service and does not expose a root (/) page.

-If you open the base backend URL in a browser:
+If you open:

 arduino
 Copy code